About Mass Intentions

 Once he has accepted the commitment the priest is bound in justice to fulfill it and may not normally accept or substitute other intentions for the same Mass.
 The priest's intention is essentially a spiritual and internal act through which he commends the intention to God in a particular way even though he is free to offer up any number of other personal intentions, without stipends for the Sacrifice of the Mass is of Infinite Value.
 He does not necessarily have to know the person for whom he is offering up the Mass.
 And in some cases — for example, if unaware of the customs of the church where he is celebrating — it is enough for him to know that an intention was requested and he celebrates the Mass according to the intention of the donor.

-Sometimes, more people request Mass intentions at which they desire to attend than is compatible with parish schedules, a situation ever more common due to the lack of priests.
+Sometimes, more people request Mass intentions than is compatible with parish schedules, a situation ever more common due to the lack of priests.
 To address this desire, the Holy See has authorized bishops to allow the celebration of Masses with several intentions.
 These "cumulative" Masses can only be celebrated with the explicit permission of the local bishop.
 The Marian Fathers do not take advantage of this special ruling.
 The priest who celebrates such a Mass may retain only one stipend and must dedicate the others to the cause determined by the bishop.

 The situation of these cumulative Masses is different from that prevalent in some poor countries in which many people ask the priest to remember them at Mass and often offer a tiny sum as a symbolic contribution.
 Such offerings are not considered stipends as the faithful are accustomed to Mass being offered for many intentions besides their own.